Dr. Kwinter is the Clinical Chief of Concierge Medicine and Primary Care at Cayman Medical Ltd.

 First line: Long-acting Psychostimulants

-Lower levels of dopamine and norepinephrine have been found to be related to symptoms of ADHD.
-Dopamine is associated with reward, pleasure, attention and mood.
-Norepinephrine is associated with energy, motivation, and mood.
+Lower levels of specific neurotransmitters have been found to be related to symptoms of ADHD.

-Long-acting psychostimulants, such as amphetamine, methylphenidate, and their derivates are the best initial treatments for ADHD.
-They increase levels of dopamine and norepinephrine by blocking their reuptake.
+Long-acting psychostimulants and their derivates are the best initial treatments for ADHD.
+They increase levels of these neurotransmitters by blocking their reuptake.
 These medications offer:

 - Very high efficacy